VincentZalzal/vzalzal-blog/content/posts/json-ultimate-copy.md

 }
 ```

-Which allows to write this:
+Which allows me to write this:

 ```cpp
 return summarize_values( copy_to<in_t>( compute_values() ) );